kaltokri/just-the-docs-test/docs/configuration/coalitions.md

 | COALITION_BLUE_CHANNEL | Coalition channel for blue coalition.                                                                      |
 | COALITION_RED_CHANNEL  | Coalition channel for red coalition.                                                                       |

-**Attention!**<br/>
+{: .warning }
-Make sure, that all channels for red and blue coalitions have read access **only** for this coalition and not for everyone and not for the other coalition!
-The CHAT-channels for red and blue are similar to the general chat channel, but they only replicate chat messages that are being sent to that specific coalition in game.
+> Make sure, that all channels for red and blue coalitions have read access **only** for this coalition and not for
+> everyone and not for the other coalition!
+The CHAT-channels for red and blue are similar to the general chat channel,
+> but they only replicate chat messages that are being sent to that specific coalition in game.
-Unfortunately, it is not possible to chat back yet, as the DCS API doesn't allow it (or I am too dumb to use it).
+> Unfortunately, it is not possible to chat back yet, as the DCS API doesn't allow it (or I am too dumb to use it).

 ## Discord Configuration